 Don't want to read?
 Watch the video instead!

 Fasting has a long history in human evolution.
-In ancient times, people didn’t have regular access to food, therefore leading to sporadic meals with fasting in between.
-Some religions also include a fast as part of a spiritual cleansing or to hone spiritual focus.
-There is a lot of research showing that the human body can sustain short periods with little sustenance.
+In ancient times, people did not have regular access to food, which led to sporadic meals and natural periods of fasting.
+Many religions also include fasting as a form of spiritual cleansing or to enhance spiritual focus.
+Research shows that the human body is capable of sustaining short periods with little or no food.

 A person can survive for approximately 3-4 days without water, but more than 3 weeks without food!

-While total fasting is not sustainable for life, intermittent fasting is trending in the health and fitness field.
-Some claims have been made that intermittent fasting could help with weight loss, manage blood pressure, blood sugar and cholesterol, and more.
-But is it really this amazing?
-Read more about researches here.
+While complete fasting is not sustainable long-term, intermittent fasting has become a popular trend in the health and fitness world.
+Some claim it can help with weight loss, as well as manage blood pressure, blood sugar, cholesterol, and more.
+But is it really that effective?

 What is Intermittent Fasting?